chizurum4444/Image_Classification/README.md

 # Image_Classification
-Made use of different NN model architectures to classify an image dataset and visualized the differences in performance
+Made use of different NN model architectures to classify an fashion image dataset and visualized the differences in their performance.